goFrendiAsgard/zaruba/docs/core-concepts/project/includes.md

 Usually, people will divide scripts based on their domains and functionalities.

-By using `includes` keyword, you can also do this with your Zaruba Scripts.
+By using `includes` keyword, you can also do this with your Zaruba scripts as well.

 # Behavior of Includes

+> __TL;DR:__ You should include everything in `index.zaruba.yaml`

-Unlike in Python or C, `includes` in Zaruba works differently.
+Unlike in Python or C, `includes` in Zaruba works in a different way.

-Every script you include in `index.zaruba.yaml` (directly or indirectly) will be able to access each other's resources.
+Every script you include in `index.zaruba.yaml` will be accessible from each other.

-For example, suppose you have the following structure:
+For example, let's say you split your Zaruba scripts in three different files:

 ```
 .